DEPARTMENT OF ANIMAL CARE AND CONTROL EXAM NUMBER: O-5728-B TYPE OF RECRUITMENT: OPEN COMPETITIVE JOB OPPORTUNITY APPLICATION FILING: OPEN CONTINUOUS

 This announcement is a REPOSTING

-to reopen the filing period for examination, Veterinarian, exam # O5728-B. We are accepting applications beginning November 7, 2019 at 8:00 am PT.
+to reopen the filing period for examination and update the supplemental questionnaire, Veterinarian (NON-MEGAFLEX), exam # O5728-B. We are accepting applications beginning December 17, 2020 at 8:00 am PT.

 Applications will be accepted until the needs of the service are met and is subject to closure without prior notice.
 COUNTY OF LOS ANGELES

 The County is listed on Forbes America's Best Employers list for 2019.
 It has a demographically and geographically diverse population of more than 10 million residents.
 As the largest employer in Southern California with over 111,000 employees in 36 departments and a budget over $33 billion, the County provides vital and wide-ranging public services to its citizens.
 DEPARTMENT OF ANIMAL CARE AND CONTROL

 The County of Los Angeles Department of Animal Care and Control is one of the largest and most progressive animal control agencies in the United States.
 Our seven animal care centers serve unincorporated Los Angeles County and 44 contract cities with a combined total population of over 3 million residents.
 We cover more than 3,400 square miles of cities, deserts, beaches, and mountains; from the Antelope Valley in the north to the Palos Verdes Peninsula in the south, as far east as the border of San Bernardino County, and west to Thousand Oaks.
 We provide animal control and rescue services in our service areas 24 hours a day, seven days a week.
 WHAT VETERINARIANS DO:

 This position reports to the Sr. Veterinarian and oversees the operation of Spay and Neuter clinic, including supervision of technical and support staff.
 Provides medical services dealing with the prevention, treatment and control of diseases and injuries in animals and, in public health, enforces laws and regulations.